dineshpinto/orderbook-delta-bot/README.md

 cargo run
 ```

-## Orderbook Delta GUI (optional)
+## Orderbook Delta GUI (optional delta strategy tester)

-To visualize the orderbook delta live, use the orderbook-delta-visualizer.
-It's written in Python, with plotting
+To test out new delta strategies and visualize them live, use the orderbook-delta-visualizer.
-handled by Dash and Plotly, and it contains a set of configurable parameters and strategies.
+It's written in Python, with plotting handled by Dash and Plotly, and contains a set of configurable parameters
+and strategies.
 See `orderbook-delta-visualizer/` for more details.

 [GUI](https://user-images.githubusercontent.com/15251343/176155957-e6096eb1-a1ef-4373-b66e-7ebaa83b5b84.mov)